 Policy Bulk Upload Guide

-This guide outlines the steps to add new policies in bulk using the CSV upload feature in the Policies Module.
+This guide explains how to add multiple policies at once using the CSV bulk upload feature in the Policies Module.
 We'll walk through how to download the CSV template, prepare the file, and upload it.
-Let's get started!

 2. Download the CSV Template